What's everyone's experience with ungating requiring 100 units, any luck?

 Amazon just does not want you to sell that brand, yet.
 It happens to me too and many others.

-Hey Zachariya, super annoying with the 100-unit ungating rejection!
-Many sellers are struggling with this new rule.
+Hey Zachariya, super annoying with the 100-unit ungating rejection! :persevere: Many sellers are struggling with this new rule.
 Ensure your invoice shows 100+ units from a legit wholesaler, not a retail receipt.
 Try escalating to [email protected] with your case ID or build sales history in ungated categories like Home & Garden first.
 Any luck with a brand Letter of Authorization?

 Been shit hole.